jmogainz/Obsidian/Work/PlantUML.md

 Constraints or properites {}
 - **Stereotype Approach**: This is more formal and is particularly useful if you want to establish a clear, standardized pattern within your UML diagrams.
 It's akin to creating a new "type" of class within your modeling language.
 - **Property Approach**: This is more informal and flexible.
 It's useful for adding notes or metadata without the need to define new stereotypes.

+Learned Notes for UML improvement:
+- Domain model
+- Low visual noise - only relationships that have memory
+- Do not use "has" and "uses", these are poor
+	- ClassName-verb-className
+- Aggregations are pointless?
+- Domain modeling is not focused on attributes as complex class types, but rather primitive types